slott56/slott56.github.io/Pelican/content/blog/2008/07/2008_07_31-small_not_for_profit_part_ii.rst

-But more importantly, some of the folks have the need to be :strong:`sure`  (really :emphasis:`sure`) that their message is getting out.
+But more importantly, some of the folks have the need to be **sure**  (really *sure*) that their message is getting out.
 Here's my bad news: you can't be sure anyone's reading your email newsletter.
 If it doesn't get spam-filtered, it can still get ignored.
 You just never know.